 Samsung Galaxy Buds Live: Fit, design, and sensors

 Each bean-shaped earbud weighs 5.6 grams, and the buds are only available in a single size.
 We’ve seen this play before, and the “one size fits all” approach hardly ever even pans out as “one size fits most” in practice.
 Even still, Samsung provides two pairs of wing tips (small and large) to secure the earbuds in place along the outer ear, and includes instructions on how to install the earbuds properly for an optimal fit.
 Samsung asserts these are its most ergonomic earbuds yet, but fellow reviewers and I praised the Samsung Galaxy Buds Plus for their comfort.
-The Galaxy Buds Live buds have a lot to live up to given the hardshell design.
+The Galaxy Buds Live, while more comfortable than the Apple AirPods, can’t hold a candle to the Galaxy Buds Plus’ ergonomic fit.

 Sound quality: AKG tuning with some tweaks

-All this is to say, the noise-cancelling needs to be remarkably effective if Samsung wants its buds to combat disruptive sounds such as train rumbles.
+All this is to say, the noise-cancelling needs to be remarkably effective if Samsung wants its buds to combat disruptive sounds such as train rumbles, and unfortunately, that isn’t the case with the Galaxy Buds Live.

 A more advanced microphone array